Regaining Control: 10 Effective Strategies to Combat Panic Attacks

 8. Deep Pressure

-Deep Pressure such as with a hug, use of a weighted blanket, Pushing something heavy etc can be very soothing to the nervous system especially if this is something our body is particularly sensitive to.
-Using things like sensory profile checklists to identify what your personal sensory profile might be can be really helpful in identifying coping strategies such as the use of deep pressure.
+Deep pressure, such as with a hug, the use of a weighted blanket, or pushing something heavy, can be very soothing to the nervous system, especially for those sensitive to it.
+Using sensory profile checklists can help identify your personal sensory profile and coping strategies, such as the use of deep pressure.

-• Humming a voo sound / singing your favourite song
+Humming a "voo" sound or singing your favourite song

-All these exercises can support stimulation of the vagus nerve to help bring a sense of balance back to our bodies.
+All these exercises can support vagus nerve stimulation, helping to bring a sense of balance back to your body.

 10. Mindful Eating

 Mindful eating invites you to pay attention to the experience of eating.
 This practice can reconnect you with your body and cultivate calm.
-One of the reasons this can work is because if we are digesting food we can't be in survival mode as this is an area which shuts down when we are in flight, fight, freeze etc and why we can feel sick if worried.
+When we are digesting food, we cannot be in survival mode, which is why we may feel sick when worried.

 Practicing mindful eating can help reduce anxiety and support emotional stability.